How to Start a Business Presence in Indonesia Without Incorporation

 Full incorporation, such as setting up a PT PMA, can be time-consuming, costly, and restrictive for companies just exploring the market.
 You may be unsure about long-term operations, lack local partners, or simply want to test market responsiveness before fully investing.

-In these cases, three entry models let you operate legally in Indonesia—without setting up a local legal entity:
+In these cases, two entry models let you operate legally in Indonesia—without setting up a local legal entity:

 We’ll examine the advantages, disadvantages, and best-fit scenarios for each option.